cloudflare/cloudflare-docs/content/support/Troubleshooting/cloudflare-errors/troubleshooting-cloudflare-5xx-errors.md

 the domain.
 {{</Aside>}}

-Request your server administrator or hosting provider to review the origin web server’s SSL certificates and verify that:
+Request your server administrator or hosting provider to review the origin web server's SSL certificates and verify that:

 -   Certificate is not expired
 -   Certificate is not revoked